microsoft/FluidFramework/docs-temp-for-PR/Documentation-Dos-And-Do-Nots.md

 For a source-code comment, this would be a single source-code comment block.

 - Remember that our API docs are published for public consumption!
-  So even if this means you have to redefine an acronym multiple times in a code file, it is important to do so for our end-customers.
+  So even if this means you have to repeat an acronym definition multiple times in a code file, it is important to do so for our end-customers.

 For example: